Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 January 20, 2024 4 min reading

-Many of us have a magnesium deficiency.
-This can manifest as: calf cramps, tingling sensations, restless legs, tense and aching muscles, weakness, tremors, anxiety, brittle bones and teeth, eye twitches, dizziness, headaches, and sleep problems.
-You may also feel fatigued.
+Many of us are deficient in magnesium.
+This can manifest as: leg cramps, muscle twitching, "restless legs", tense and aching muscles, weakness, tremors, anxiety, brittle bones and teeth, eye twitching, dizziness, headaches, and sleep problems.
+You may also feel lacking in energy.

 Why does the body need magnesium?

-The body uses magnesium every day for normal functions, such as muscle movement, heartbeat, and hormone production.
+The body uses up magnesium every day from normal functions, such as muscle movement, heartbeat, and hormone production.

 Magnesium not only helps regulate calcium, potassium, and sodium, but is also important for cellular health.